top of page

 Q: Are your services covered by insurance?

 I do not accept insurance for any service currently, including lactation services.
+Clients are however able to submit for insurance reimbursement on their own.

 Q: Is there a phone number to call to book an appointment?